Morning, Thursday, 20th September 2018

 THIS EVENT IS CPD CERTIFIED

-Delegates will examine the Welsh Government’s recently launched ‘Economic Contract’ - which will require employers to take responsibility for staff up-skilling, morale and wellbeing - looking at the key issues around employer engagement and uptake, the resources that may need to be put in place to underpin its success, and priorities for supporting the promotion of inclusive working practices.
+Delegates will examine the Welsh Government’s ‘Economic Contract’ - which will require employers to take responsibility for staff up-skilling, morale and wellbeing - looking at the key issues around employer engagement and uptake, the resources that may need to be put in place to underpin its success, and priorities for supporting the promotion of inclusive working practices.

 Attendees will also consider how Wales’ apprenticeships system might better meet the skill needs of key sectors, and examine opportunities for addressing local challenges through the creation of regional plans.